Disappointing company earnings weigh on share indices

 A pandemic-driven surge in online shopping during the holiday season helped e-commerce firm eBay and payment platform PayPal top quarterly earnings estimates.

 EBay shares jumped 8.6 per cent, while PayPal gained 8.4 per cent.
-Qualcomm fell 8.5 per ent after the chipmaker said semiconductor supply constraints that have roiled the industry contributed to first-quarter sales that slightly missed Wall Street expectations. - Additional reporting by Reuters
+Qualcomm fell 8.5 per cent after the chipmaker said semiconductor supply constraints that have roiled the industry contributed to first-quarter sales that slightly missed Wall Street expectations. – Additional reporting: Reuters